Applied Artificial Intelligence (Summer University)

 After the course, the student should be able to:

-- analyse the impact of AI on the potential end-user
+- analyse the impact of AI on the potential end-user and discuss ethical aspects of AI products.

 - describe the mechanisms that drive modern day artificial intelligence